Best Michigan Online Sports Betting Apps

 There are only three state-licensed casinos, all of them in Detroit.
 All are luxury high-end casinos offering an experience that would not be out of place in Las Vegas.
 All three Detroit casinos have opened retail sportsbooks and are active in the online market.
 They are:

-The Greektown Casino Hotel is a 30-story building containing 100,000 square feet of gaming space.
+The Hollywood Casino Greektown is a 30-story building containing 100,000 square feet of gaming space.
 The 344-foot-high building includes a 400 bedroom hotel and a huge conference center.
 The buildings are owned by Vici Properties.
 Penn National Gaming paid Vici $300 million to operate the casino business plus another $56 million a year in rent.
-Penn National already has sports betting at several of its properties in other states, most of which are branded Barstool Sportsbook.
-The Barstool Sportsbook at Greektown opened in late 2020, replacing a temporary facility.
+Penn National already has sports betting at several of its properties in other states, most of which are branded ESPN BET.
+The ESPN BET Sportsbook at Greektown opened in 2024, replacing a temporary facility.
 It includes 40 betting kiosks, 25 HDTVs and a 30-foot video wall.

 - Address: 555 E Lafayette St, Detroit, MI 48226